 This assessment covers topical cosmetic use only.
 Cross-linked HA dermal fillers have separate INCI names and are not covered by this safety review.
 The CIR Panel also noted insufficient data to assess safety via airbrush delivery systems.

-The CIR 2023 report reviewed multiple developmental and reproductive toxicity studies: subcutaneous injection of HA (up to 60 mg/kg/d) and Sodium Hyaluronate (up to 50 mg/kg/d) in rats and rabbits during gestation showed no fetal abnormalities.
-Oral teratogenicity studies with Sodium Hyaluronate (up to 1,333 mg/kg bw/d) found no maternal toxicity or teratogenicity.
-No influence on sperm malformation was observed.
-Topical HA is generally considered safe during pregnancy, but always consult your healthcare provider.
+The CIR 2023 report reviewed animal developmental and reproductive toxicity studies: subcutaneous injection of HA (up to 60 mg/kg/d) and Sodium Hyaluronate (up to 50 mg/kg/d) in rats and rabbits showed no fetal abnormalities.
+Oral studies with Sodium Hyaluronate (up to 1,333 mg/kg bw/d) found no maternal toxicity or teratogenicity.
+As a topical cosmetic ingredient with limited percutaneous absorption, HA is generally considered a low-risk option during pregnancy and nursing.
+However, these findings are from animal studies — no large-scale clinical trials have specifically studied pregnant human populations.
+Consult your healthcare provider for personal advice.

 Strengthens the skin barrier while HA hydrates.
 Complementary mechanisms, no conflict.